alexyuly/ViewScript-Runtime/README.md

 - A parent object sends data from a field, falling down through a child's input, to control the child's behavior.
 - Conversely, a child object sends data rising up through its own output, into an action, to notify its parent of an event.

+In other words, a parent _actively controls_ its children, while a child _passively notifies_ its parents.
+Data has downward pressure, with parents sitting above children.

 #### 💁 Show an alert when a button is clicked:

 ```